-Cornerback Gabe Brown, just five plays after he was tagged for pass interference, intercepted a pass that David Tammaro couldn't quite throw out of bounds, and took the pick 76 yards down the sideline for a 28-13 lead.
+Cornerback Gabe Brown, just five plays after he was tagged for pass interference, intercepted a throw that David Tammaro couldn't quite hurl out of bounds, and took the pick 76 yards down the sideline for a 28-13 lead.
 Johns Hopkins had been driving with a chance to tie.

 "I just heard screams and I blacked out, honestly," Brown said, recalling how he felt after the ball hit his hands.
 "Once I got to the end zone, I was like, 'I'm here already?' "

 Cornerback Louis Berry and defensive end Andrew Roesch had hit Tammaro as he let go of the ball.
 Brown hauled in the pass like a basketball rebound and scored the Purple Raiders' clinching touchdown.
 Brown's score went alongside a 90-yard first-half tipped-ball interception return touchdown from safety Trevor Cox, and helped make up for a four-turnover day from Mount Union quarterback D'Angelo Fulford.

 |Trevor Cox runs up the sidelines to finish off his pick-six of Johns Hopkins.

 Photo by Dan Poel, Ohiosi.com

 Johns Hopkins backup quarterback Nick Leongas led a 48-second touchdown drive after Tammaro aggravated an injury during Brown's touchdown.
 But Mount Union's Luke Herrington recovered an onside kick with 1:56 left, and Mount Union ran out the clock.

 "Having a defense like we have, it helps us because they can score whenever, and we can score whenever also," said running back Josh Petrucelli, who led the Purple Raiders with 28 carries for 110 yards, many of them out of a direct-snap package that sent Fulford to the sidelines.